-Sophia Allwood is currently a Biomedical Science BSc student at London Met, and we caught up with her recently to ask her a few questions about joining the University through Clearing and her highlights at the Uni to date.
+Sophia Allwood studied Biomedical Science BSc at London Met, and we caught up with her recently to ask her a few questions about joining the University through Clearing and her highlights at the Uni.

 How was your Clearing experience?